Chapter 1 goes back in time to my early childhood and my experiences of divorced parents and sexual and physical abuse.

 My brother seemed to change, and not in a good way.
 He got angrier.
 Our karate fights which had been so much fun became rougher; often ending with me nursing a body part after a particularly hard tackle or punch.
 Sometimes it seemed like it wasn’t a game for him anymore and he had a cold look in his eyes when we fought.
 Dad put a stop to our fighting on weekends because it always ‘ended in tears’, and I was secretly quite relieved.
 My relationship with Ryan was very different; he didn’t seem to like me anymore and didn’t want me doing the same things as him.
 He suddenly seemed to hate having a little sister and everything I did irritated him.
 I took it all very personally but looking back now that I am older and a bit wiser, I know all kids fight and older kids always find their siblings irritating.
 It still hurt at the time though and I hated feeling unwanted by my big brother who I adored.

 I was roughly 6 years old when I caught Ryan in my bedroom cupboard one night, watching me get undressed for bed.
 He said he just wanted to look at my boobs.
 I shouted at him to get out and he ran out laughing.
 I don’t remember thinking anything more of it at the time, I didn’t even have boobs!!
 But it was soon after that when the abuse started.
 I don’t necessarily blame him now, he was a child too.
 But abuse is the only word fitting for what I went through.
 The following depicts what became a regular occurrence for me and will always be a strong memory; sitting at the computer playing solitaire when I feel his hands on my shoulders.
 They slide down my collarbones to the top of my shirt where the curve of my breast starts.
-He was stronger than me and would push his hand down cupping my breast area for a few seconds before I would be able to twist my hands out of his grasp and get away.
+He was stronger than me and would push his hand down cupping my breast area for a few seconds before forcing me to touch him or be still while he got on top of me.
+Sometimes I would be able to twist my hands out of his grasp and get away, and other times I was stuck there with him.
 It is so ingrained in my memory that to this day, I HATE it when people touch my shoulders and it always makes my whole body freeze and tense up instantly.

 It happened again and again, catching me by surprise and usually at a moment when there was no one nearby to shout to for attention.
 If I tried to get away he would either strangle me for a few moments or hit me in my throat with the back of his hand so I couldn’t breathe and ended up lying on the floor desperately trying to catch my breath.
 When I did manage to get away… he would make my life so miserable for the following weeks.
 At first, it would be small things like finishing my coco pops when he usually ate rice krispies, breaking the heads off my Barbie dolls or hide my favourite Barbie clothes.
 He would leave me out of his activities and when his friends came over he forbid them to speak to me.